jazlee/mvxapi4delphi/README.md

 # mvxapi4delphi

-Movex v12.4.6 API library for Delphi
+This is Movex v12.4.6 API library for Delphi with TDataset compatible along with FastReport Dataset Adapter